AkbarBakhshi/Webpack-Boilerplate/README.md

-This is the Webpack boilerplate that we will be using for the Late Night Coders channel.
+This is the Webpack boilerplate that I use for my projects.

 Download or clone the project on your local drive.
 Open Terminal (Command prompt) and navigate to the project folder.
 Then run ```npm install```.
 You should see a new folder called **node_modules** in the project folder.